-Tuition and fees cover the expense of attendance for one academic year,

-	but don't include room and board, which will be an additional cost you

-	will get when living on campus.
-Bear in mind a lot of students have
+Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an additional cost you will get when living on campus.
+Then again, most students wind up spending under full tuition after getting financial aid along with other rate reductions.

-	financial aid and scholarships which reduce their total cost.

-	The subsequent table outlines the costs described above for the 2016 -

-	2017 school year.
+The subsequent table outlines the costs described above for the 2016 - 2017 school year.

 For more information, visit Chamberlain College of Nursing - Illinois Part Time Tuition & Fees.